How To Spend 3 Days In Dubrovnik: A Perfect Dubrovnik Itinerary!

 Is it better to stay in Old Town, Dubrovnik?

-For 3 days, the most convenient place to stay in Dubrovnik is the Old Town, where you will be within walking distance from the main sightseeing spots, including beaches and the harbour for water taxis and boat trips!
+For three days, the most convenient place to stay in Dubrovnik is the Old Town, where you will be within walking distance from the main sightseeing spots, including beaches and the harbour for water taxis and boat trips!

 Still planning your Dubrovnik itinerary?